SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 date: 2016-02-15
 ---

-I've successfully set upmy MacBook Pro Retina (mid-2012) with a clean install of OS X El Capitan, dual booting to Arch Linux.
+I've successfully set up my MacBook Pro Retina (mid-2012) with a clean install of OS X El Capitan, dual booting to Arch Linux.
 Other blog posts, and the Arch Linux Wiki itself, are misleading, confusing, or leave out important parts.
 Here's the straight information.
 This recipe should work (with some obvious adjustments) for other Mac computers or Linux distributions.